 Special Events

-Jun – Meekerpalooza – Live performances, workshops, concerts for all aspects of dance, singing, music, visual and culinary arts, held annually in mid June.
+Jun/Jul – Meekerpalooza – Live performances, workshops, and concerts for all aspects of dance, singing, music, visual and culinary arts, held annually in mid-June/July.

 Jul – Meeker Range Call – Fourth of July celebration featuring the oldest annual rodeo in Colorado, as well as a Meeker Massacre Re-Enactment.